alessandroryo/student-dropout-prediction/README.md

 ## Business Dashboard

 The business dashboard, built using Looker Studio, visualizes key insights about student performance and dropout risks.
 It provides stakeholders with actionable information to identify at-risk students and understand the factors contributing to dropout.
-[Include a link to access the dashboard if available.]
+You can view the business dashboard here: [Looker Studio Dashboard](https://lookerstudio.google.com/reporting/5bde8ef5-73d2-4edb-8dad-1425eb49d6b2).

 ## Running the Machine Learning System